David-Manniche/TheMarket/readme.txt

-    => 045818 - when wrong url is hit then getting error above header and gets clear on hard refresh => 045818 - when wrong url is hit then getting error above header and gets clear on hard refresh => 045812 - when digital order is placed then buyer gets email with blank info
+    => 045818 - when wrong url is hit then getting error above header and gets clear on hard refresh => 045818 - when wrong url is hit then getting error above header and gets clear on hard refresh => 045812 - when digital order is placed then buyer gets email with blank info => 045915	Google webmaster and bing file upload for verification

 Enhancements:
     => Tax module upgrade